bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 is the function `Go` (or `GO`) with an empty argument computation.

 Hieroglyphic `$ENTRY` will be clarified in the next sections.
-Just need to know that the key word `$ENTRY` must precede the `Go` (or `GO`) program entry point.
+Just need to know that the keyword `$ENTRY` must precede the `Go` (or `GO`) program entry point.

 There is a single function Go _sentence_ in the second string.
-A sentence is a rule, which define how to put up the function value on an arguments subset.
+A sentence is a rule, which defines how to put up the function value on an argument subset.
 A function can consist of several sentences, each ends with a `;` sign (a semicolon).
 A semicolon may not be used at the end of the last sentence.

-Any sentence consist of two parts – _the left part, a pattern_, which describes a value subset of the function argument on which the sentence is applied.
-And _the right part, a result_ that describe the function value on the subset.
+Any sentence consists of two parts – _the left part, a pattern_, which describes a value subset of the function argument on which the sentence is applied.
+And _the right part, a result_ that describes the function value on the subset.
 The left and the right parts are divided by `=` (equality) sign.

 Note. _In the future we will consider the extended Refal syntax in which